MicrosoftDocs/win32/desktop-src/medfound/whydoesadecoderdmonotaccepttheinputformatthatiset.md

 ---
-Description: 'Why does a decoder not accept the input format that I set?' ms.assetid: '19aa5677-bc3f-41d7-ad64-7c75021d907b'
+Description: Why does a decoder not accept the input format that I set? ms.assetid: 19aa5677-bc3f-41d7-ad64-7c75021d907b
-title: 'Why does a decoder not accept the input format that I set?'
+title: Why does a decoder not accept the input format that I set? ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Why does a decoder not accept the input format that I set?